 What does The Talbot Trusts fund:

-The Talbot Trusts support registered charities who provide services and facilities that will directly benefit persons who are sick, convalescent, disabled or infirm and which are not readily available to them from other sources.
+The Talbot Trusts support registered charities and other not for profit organisations who provide services and facilities that will directly benefit persons who are sick, convalescent, disabled or infirm and which are not readily available to them from other sources.

 What does The Talbot Trusts not fund: